kayodetechnology/BruteForce/README.md

 ## 2. Closing the Incident

-Finally, I classified this incident as a False Positive - Incorrect Alert Logic (, and closed it within Microsoft Sentinel (Screenshot 16).
+Finally, I classified this incident as a False Positive - Incorrect Alert Logic, and closed it within Microsoft Sentinel (Screenshot 16).
 Though it was a false positive, I initiated actions to harden the NSGs across the affected VM infrastructure to prevent potential real brute force attacks in the future.

 ![see Screenshot 15](https://i.imgur.com/glpKXdG.jpeg)